-Tauranga is a relatively young city Located in the Bay of Plenty’s main centre and has one of New Zealand’s fastest growing populations.
-Blessed with a dazzling blue harbour and bathed in sunshine, Tauranga is the Bay of Plenty’s urban heart where you can enjoy world-class facilities and an enviable lifestyle.
-Tauranga harbour is a valued recreational haven, the town and headland of Mount Maunganui stand at the entrance to the harbour and it is among the best known beaches in the country.
+Tauranga is a relatively young city Located in the Bay of Plenty’s main centre and has one of New Zealand’s fastest-growing populations.
+Blessed with a dazzling blue harbour and bathed in sunshine, Tauranga is the Bay of Plenty’s urban heart, where you can enjoy world-class facilities and an enviable lifestyle.
+Tauranga Harbour is a valued recreational haven, the town and headland of Mount Maunganui stand at the entrance to the harbour, and it is among the best-known beaches in the country.

-At the Southern end of Tauranga Harbour Mt Maunganui combines everything we love about summer with the luxuries of cosmopolitan life.
-A favourite holiday spot for Kiwis, this relaxed resort town offers a perfect mix of outdoor activities, relaxing hot pools, a charming high street, fresh, local produce and a vibrant art scene.
+At the Southern end of Tauranga Harbour, Mt Maunganui combines everything we love about summer with the luxuries of cosmopolitan life.
+A favourite holiday spot for Kiwis, this relaxed resort town offers a perfect mix of outdoor activities, relaxing hot pools, a charming high street, fresh local produce and a vibrant art scene.
 Sample the farmers’ markets, delightful cafés and lively bars.

 At the very tip of the peninsula is a distinctive peak – Mauao – which rises to 230 metres above sea level.
 There’s a choice of tracks leading to the summit, some more challenging than others.
 The effort is worthwhile because of spectacular views of the harbour, beach and Pacific Ocean.
 You’ll create special memories here that you will never forget.